davghouse/AOLadderer/README.md

 | **Sense**     | **Psychic**       |

 Implants are items that require one of the six abilities and a skill called Treatment to equip.
-Implants have a Quality Level (QL), from 1 to 200, which determines the magnitude of the ability and Treatment required.
+Implants have a Quality Level (QL), from 1 to 200, which determines the amount of ability and Treatment required.
 Talking about an implant usually means talking about a cluster specification, with no QL specified.
 There are 13 slots on a character where implants of the corresponding type can be equipped: